Grain-free dog food is one of the most popular types of dog food.

 It’s important to note that the cereal grains most often included in today’s dog kibble is filler with low nutrient value.

-In grain-free dog foods, those fillers are excluded and nutrient-rich vegetables, fruits and wholesome grains take their place.
+In grain-free dog foods, those fillers are excluded and nutrient-rich vegetables like pea protein, fruits and wholesome grains take their place.

 Together with high-quality animal protein and fat sources, these carbs can provide better-balanced nutrition for dogs.

 Keeps your dog’s coat and skin healthier, provides more energy